Temporal-Aware GPU Resource Allocation for Distributed LLM Inference via Reinforcement Learning: Motivation: The Need for Temporal-Aware Allocation

 Reactive scheduling strategies dominate current GPU resource allocation systems.
 These methods make decisions based solely on the system's state at the current moment, lacking the ability to predict future load patterns.
 This short-sighted decision-making approach is particularly inefficient when handling predictable traffic patterns.

 Figure~\ref{fig:motivation_1} illustrates the performance difference between reactive and predictive scheduling when handling periodic traffic peaks.
 Reactive approach only respond passively after a traffic surge (as seen in the red portion of Figure~\subfigref{fig:motivation_1}{a}), leading to a significant number of requests waiting in queues.
 Figure~\subfigref{fig:motivation_1}{b} shows the distribution of GPU inference task queuing times during traffic surges, revealing a clear "bimodal pattern" where queuing times are predominantly either long or short, with long queuing times significantly exceeding short ones.
-In real-world scenarios, this greatly impacts the user experience of LLM services6.
+In real-world scenarios, this greatly impacts the user experience of LLM services.
 In contrast, an ideal predictive approach (the blue dashed line in Figure~\subfigref{fig:motivation_1}{a}) prepares resources 15 minutes in advance through forecasting, resulting in a smoother overall power increase.
-As shown by the blue bars in Figure~\subfigref{fig:motivation_1}{b}, an ideal predictive approach can effectively reduce the average queuing time to 6 seconds by responding proactively, representing a 53.6\% decrease compared to the reactive approach.

 Figure~\subfigref{fig:motivation_1}{c} displays the variation in average queuing time throughout the process, showing a clear "staircase effect".
 The system only begins scaling up after detecting a load increase, and GPUs require 1-3 minutes to transition from cold start to full readiness.
 During this period, accumulated requests result in an average queuing time of 15.7 seconds.
 Queuing time gradually decreases as servers scale up, eventually dropping to within 1 second after the GPU request load stabilizes.